MehdiBits/geolocation/README.md

 ```

 ## Usage
-To directly use the model, provided you have a checkpoint, you can directly use the following:
+To directly use the model, provided you have a checkpoint, the precomputed features and the metadata, you can directly use the following:

 ### (Recommended) Using uv
 ```bash